phpgeekfr/404-error-monitor-for-WordPress/404-error-monitor/readme.txt

 * fixed too generic css issue
 * fixed issue with unsecure content for HTTPS admin area
 * disabled "delete all" and "export to csv" buttons when there are no errors

+= 1.0.9 =
+* improved security while saving entries.
+* changed required capacity to view error list and settings page.
+New capacity required is: manage_options.
+* fixed some minor bugs